Met Gala: Of Wild Fashion and Viral Red Carpet Appearances | LatestLY

 2025's theme: Dandyism redefined

-Each year, the Met Gala's theme sets the tone for both the exhibition and the sartorial choices of its celebrity guests.
-This year's theme, chosen by Andrew Bolton, chief curator of the Costume Institute, is "Superfine: Tailoring Black Style."
+Each year, the Met Gala theme sets the tone for both the exhibition and the sartorial choices of its celebrity guests.
+This year's, chosen by Andrew Bolton, chief curator of the Costume Institute, is "Superfine: Tailoring Black Style."

 Inspired by Monica L. Miller's 2009 book "Slaves to Fashion: Black Dandyism and the Styling of Black Diasporic Identity," the exhibition explores how tailoring has shaped Black identities.